riceissa/issarice.com/wiki/outline-of-the-style-of-social-science-research-that-vipul-naik-advocates.md

 Naik advocates, in the most matter of fact way possible -- I don't intend to describe my own thoughts of it because they are complicated and still not well-formed.
+I try to convey both the theory/intuition for why the approach might make sense as well as what actually happens in practice (if it differs from the theory).

 The general thrust of the approach, as I understand it, is as follows: